Your voice matters

 With the rise of violent crime, be it gang violence or, extremism, the voice, opinions and ideas of young people are not heard – often drowned by polarising groups.

 We will not allow prejudice, discrimination, hate and violence to break our communities!

-The Faiths Forum for London works to empower faith communities, by providing a platform to build capabilities and relationships, with important stakeholders, ranging from Government to social media giants like Twitter, senior faith leaders, policymakers and think tanks.
+The Faiths Forum works to empower faith communities, by providing a platform to build capabilities and relationships, with important stakeholders, ranging from Government to social media giants like Twitter, senior faith leaders, policymakers and think tanks.